 5. Express gratitude

 One of the most important aspects of fundraising is telling your donors how thankful you are for their support.
 When people feel appreciated, they’ll be more willing to donate again or even tell others about your cause.
-You can say thank you to donors in many different and creative ways, from a fundraiser update to a handwritten letter.
+You can say thank you to donors in many different and creative ways, from a fundraiser update to individual notes.

-Jaren, a Belize native, had long dreamed of attending university in the United States.
-He was beyond thrilled to be accepted into the University of South Florida to study environmental conservation, but was worried about the high cost of tuition.
+Jaren, a Belize native, had long dreamed of attending university in America.
+He was beyond thrilled to be accepted into the University of South Florida to study environmental conservation but was worried about the high cost of tuition.
 Even with a scholarship and money from years of saving, Jaren wasn’t able to afford the tuition of $11,500 per year.
-When he turned to online fundraising, he was able to raise over $21,000 to fulfill his dream of attending school in the US.
+When he turned to online fundraising, he was able to raise over £15,000 to fulfil his dream of attending university in the US.

 Overcome your fear of asking for financial help

-When there are countless people who could empathize with your situation, asking for help doesn’t have to be shameful.
+When there are countless people who could empathise with your situation, asking for help doesn’t have to be shameful.
 Whether you need help with bills, burial expenses, or student loan debt, crowdfunding can be a lifeline.
-GoFundMe offers fundraising, which means you can keep even more of the funds you raise and meet your fundraising goals faster.
-Sign up today and begin finding financial relief today.
+GoFundMe offers pricing and powerful fundraising.
+In the UK, there’s no fee to start or manage your fundraiser on GoFundMe.
+However, there is one small transaction fee per donation that covers all your fundraising needs.
+Everything else goes directly to your cause, because that’s what matters most.
+This means you can keep even more of the funds you raise and meet your fundraising goals faster.
+Start your fundraiser and begin finding financial relief today.